-- 2.4.4 Ground conditions: Historically, the estate was open farmland and undeveloped until around 1955 when the current estate was built.
-The ground conditions are likely to comprise a layer of made ground over a natural geology of lias clay with soil deposits encroaching over the western fringes of the site.
-These ground conditions do not present a constraint to development, and are likely to require typical foundation depths up to 1.5m with deeper foundations expected in the zone of influence of any trees. - 2.4.5 There is a substantial brownfield site to the west of Podsmead Estate, which has had numerous industrial activities on it, notably the Gloucester Gas Works facility.
-Any planning application should include an investigation of potential contamination on the site, and set out the proposed mitigation if required. - 2.4.6 Utilities: The estate is well served by electricity, gas, telecommunication networks (BT and Virgin Media), drinking water, and storm and foul water drainage networks.
+2.4.4 Ground conditions: The majority of the estate is underlain by the Lower Lias which is expected to be suitable for the support of a shallow foundation solution for low rise / light weight residential buildings.

+2.4.5 A study of historical testing for contamination in the area shows that the majority of area is below contamination thresholds for residential development.
+Some sites within the study area have shown localised near surface elevated contamination.
+Any planning applications should include appropriate ground conditions report and where necessary - propose mitigation.

+2.4.6 Utilities: The estate is well served by electricity, gas, telecommunication network (BT and Virgin Media), drinking water, and storm and foul water drainage networks.
 The site has a number of big sewers (pipes bigger than 375mm in diameter).
-New development should avoid building over these. - 2.4.7 Flood risk: The majority of the estate is within Flood Zone 1.
-A small section of the estate around Betjeman Close located in the North West Corner is in Flood Zone 2.
-New development should ideally be avoided in this area.
+New development should avoid building over these.

+2.4.7 Flood risk: The estate area is in Flood Zone 1 and is at low risk of flooding from surface water and groundwater.
 Some of the roads however are at medium to high risk of flooding from surface water.
 There is an opportunity to reduce the risk of surface water flooding on existing streets through the use of Sustainable Drainage Systems in the new development.

-Historic Environment
+Historic environment